Ernest Failloubaz: The beginnings of Swiss aviation

-On 1 October 1910, Failloubaz obtained Swiss pilot's licence number 1, with congratulations from the Confederation’s president and a gold watch inscribed "The Swiss Confederation to Ernest Failloubaz.
+On 1 October 1910, Failloubaz obtained Swiss pilot's licence number 1, with congratulations from the Confederation's president and a gold watch inscribed "The Swiss Confederation to Ernest Failloubaz.
 Licence No 1 October 1910."
 The same day, the first Swiss airport and the first pilot school was inaugurated in Avenches.

 In January 1911, Failloubaz received a new aircraft from Armand Dufaux, a Dufaux 5 biplane.
 Failloubaz later acquired a licence to build it in Switzerland as the Failloubaz-Licence Dufaux.
-On 11 May 1911, the airport company and flying school of Avenches was constituted, with Failloubaz being the main financier.
-From 4 to 6 September 1911 Failloubaz participated as pilot (his friend Gustave Lecoultre as observer) at an exercise with the 1st Swiss Army Corps and demonstrated the military possibilities of aircraft with his Dufaux 5; the beginning of the military aviation in Switzerland.
+On 11 May 1911, the airport company and flying school of Avenches was founded, with Failloubaz the main financier.
+From 4 to 6 September 1911 Failloubaz participated as pilot (his friend Gustave Lecoultre as observer) at an exercise with the 1st Swiss Army Corps, to demonstrate the military possibilities of aircraft with his Dufaux 5; the beginning of the military aviation in Switzerland.

 On 1 October 1911, 15,000 visitors followed Failloubaz' exploits at the flight meeting in Avenches.
-Guided by counsellors, Failloubaz invested all his money in the first Swiss flight school, an aircraft production facility and the airport in Avenches.
+Guided by counsellors, Failloubaz invested all his money in the first Swiss flight school, an aircraft production facility, and the airport in Avenches.

 Money began to go missing, politicians who had supported Failloubaz began to abandon him, and he went bankrupt.
 At the beginning of World War I, he failed the medical examination for future military pilots.
 At the time, he was director of the new airport in Dübendorf.

-On 28 April 1916, Failloubaz visited l’Estivage airfield one last time when Marcel Pasche landed with a brand new Blériot.
-Pasche loaned him this aircraft, in which Failloubaz that evening made his final.
+On 28 April 1916, Failloubaz visited l’Estivage airfield one last time.
+Marcel Pasche landed with a brand new Blériot, and agreed to lend him this aircraft.
+That evening, Failloubaz evening made his final flight.